rxmicro/rxmicro/release/src/main/asciidoc/release-notes/index.md

 ## RxMicro v0.2

-* Any RxMicro project can package as automatic module.
+* Any RxMicro project can package a unnamed module.
 *(i.e. JPMS can be disabled for any RxMicro project).*
 * Initial support for [graalvm native images](https://www.graalvm.org/docs/reference-manual/native-image/).
   * No-fallback native images for rest server, rest client, mongo data repositories